runadock/docs/docs/DevelopersGuide.md

 Java
 ----

-To manage containers using Java you first have to get the sources from our github project https://github.com/runadock/runadock-java.
+To manage containers using Java you first have to get the sources from our GitHub project https://github.com/runadock/runadock-java.
 Integrate the runadock-java project into your Java project.

 #### Start a container